Solitaire – the most isolated café in the world

 How to get to Solitaire?

-Helpful tips for a stopover in Solitaire
+Useful tips for a stop at Solitaire

 Author: Martin Bonov